viennawagner/student-webdev-labs/reflection.md

 I think it would have been nice if there were more of these exercises, it seems like a lot of this comes from knowing what tags exist, and I'm still likely to miss out on better options that I don't know about or forget about ones I do.

+### CSS

+Note: as with above, this was completed on week 8

+I did bits of these exercises on my own, but often while following along with the video.
+I was able to work ahead of the video sometimes, however.

+These were pretty helpful all around for nailing down my CSS.
+The media queries one especially was very good practice on a lot of things.

+I think everything was explained fairly well and the exercises were largely enough.
+It always helps to have more practice, but there comes a point where that's no longer lab exercises, so this was fine.